 Some courses have essential information that you should read before you arrive at the university.
 Depending on what you are studying, you may need to find out about reading lists, specialist equipment or project work that you should complete over the summer.
 Search for your course using our A-Z list.

 Join in the conversation on our Facebook Community.
 We’ve created a number of subject-based course groups which you can join before you arrive.
 This provides an ideal opportunity to make friends, meet classmates, and ask any questions you may have.
-Discover your subject group and start chatting with other students today
+Discover your subject group and start chatting with other students today.
+There's also a range of accommodation groups too, to meet your flatmates before you arrive.

 Great news - if you’ve already completed the above steps then you’re almost ready to start #TheUCLanExperience.

 We’ve got plenty of advice on how to ensure your arrival at university runs as smoothly as possible.
-Please visit our Key Information Guide, First Few Weeks and our Good To Know section to find out more about those little details which will help you settle into university life much quicker.
+Please visit our First Few Weeks and our Good To Know section to find out more about those little details which will help you settle into university life much quicker.